mattrussell2/gradescope-autograder/README.md

 ### Testing with an Example Submission
 After you've produced the reference output, copy potential submission code to a directory named `submission` in the root of the homework's autograding folder (`REPO_ROOT/hwname/submission/`).
 Then run the command `autograde`.
-Results should be shown, and the `results` folder will be created.
+Results should be shown, and a `results` folder will be created.

 ### Parallel Compilation and Parallel Execution
 If you would like to enable parallel compilation and parallel execution of tests, instead run
 ```
 autograde -j NUMCORES
 ```
 where `NUMCORES` is the number of cores you would like to utilize (`-1` will use all available cores).
 Note that multiple tests may be run on each core concurrently.
 The default setting is for one core to be used with no tests running concurrently; that is, only one test will be run at a time (no concurrent tests are run).
 You can also build the reference output with parallelization by running
 ```
 build_ref_output.py -j NUMCORES
 ```
 Note that on gradescope the file `testrunner.sh` is what actually runs the autograder.
-This is so you can have some flexibility around running the autograder without having to rebuild the container/zip file - `run_autograder` will call this script, so feel free to add extra bash commands before/after tests are run.
+This is so you can have some flexibility around running the autograder without having to rebuild the container/.zip file - `run_autograder` will call this script, so feel free to add extra bash commands before/after tests are run.
 You change the command in that file to include `-j NUMCORES` if you'd like, although on gradescope there isn't likely much to be gained from this.

 ## Test .toml Configuration Options
 These are the configuration options for a test.
 You may set any of these in `[common]`,